TSchotter/webserver-tomb/docs/5-database/databaseBasics.md

 | 1001       | ENG201    |
 | 1002       | MATH101   |

-This shows that John (1001) is enrolled in both Algebra I and Literature, while Sarah (1002) is only enrolled in Algebra I.
+This shows that Mario (1001) is enrolled in both Algebra I and Literature, while Sarah (1002) is only enrolled in Algebra I.

 ## Why This Structure Matters